2.5 billion people, nukes and missiles. What could go wrong?

 It could be all smoke and mirrors -- what better way to publicly sow doubt about your intentions than to publicly muse about changing them, but in private, stay committed to "no first use."

-Gao says there are signs which he calls "dangerous" and "disturbing" that other countries, including the United States, want to use India as a chess piece to contain China's rise.

-But India has pursuing its nuclear capabilities for decades, and analysts say that its relationship with the US likely wasn't a major factor in conducting the test.

-Still, put it all together though and it doesn't look great from China's position.
+But any ambiguity doesn't look great from China's position.

 What would you do if southern neighbor, which you fought a war against in the 1970s, starts beating nationalist drums and gives mixed messages on whether or not they'll fire a nuke first in a war?